mosull20/dark-side-ms3/TESTING.md

 ### User Stories Testing

 ### Bugs & Fixes

+* Had problems conecting to MongoDB initially.
+I double checked all syntax, created new user to access the database and still was unable to solve this problem.
+After creating a new account, new cluster, new database and user I was able to then get it all functioning properly.

 * After adding a couple of reviews with the title name in lowercase, I found that the Sort by Title function returned the non-capitalized titles at the end, sorted only as compared to each other as opposed to being sorted together with the capitalized names.
 I first tried to use the .lower() method as I was sorting the results but this resulted in an error.
 The solutions I was finding after googling the issue seemed overly complicated but I did find out it is common of MongoDB to return sort requests in this way, and so I decided to try the .capitalize() method as the title name is being sent to Mongo Db instead.
 This very simple solution worked to solve this problem.
 Further to this, I then changed .capitalize() method to .title() after once more consulting google, as I wanted the movie or book titles to capitalize each word in the title rather than only the first.

 * In using the dropdown menu feature in the navbar from materialize, I found it would only target either the main navbar or the collapsible sidenav and not both at the same time.
 Found an assist to a solution [here](https://pretagteam.com/question/materialize-navbar-dropdownsidebar-dropdown-wont-work-together) which suggested using two copies of the same ul, one to target main navbar, one to target collapsible side navbar.